gustafnk/microservice-websites/index.md

 With CSI, we also need to follow the cross-origin policy for AJAX requests in the browser, or use CORS (if supported by the browser and enabled in the server).
 If CORS is not enabled, we need a reverse proxy or load balancer in front of the endpoint, so that they share the same host (both in development mode and production).

-##### iFrames don’t scale <a name="iframes-don’t-scale"></a>

-Technically, iFrames should also be considered to be a declarative CSI technology, but the downsides of using iFrames are that
+Even though iFrames should be considered a CSI technology, it's not a good solution for our purposes.
+For more details, see the [appendix section on iFrames](#iframes-dont-scale).

-each iFrame creates an extra browser process they are hard to style they need a “postMessage bus" to communicate with the parent document

-For a small number of integrations on a site, iFrames can be a good solution.
-But for a microservice web UI solution, iFrames don’t scale – the drawbacks per integration are too large.

 ##### Performance <a name="performance-1"></a>